-Jumper settings are applied to functions such as main-disconnect time, Start function, system information (serial number/ID code) programming, and system testing.
-Jumpers #1 - #7 are located on the decoder/relay board between the receiving RF module and the output relays (refer to Fig.16 below).
+Jumper settings are applied to functions such as mainline-disconnect time, Start function, transmitter push button layout, system information (serial number/ID code) programming and system testing.
+The jumpers #1- #7 are located on the decoder module above the four (4) dipswitches (refer to Fig.14 below).